TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 <li><a href="https://itunes.apple.com/us/app/hollaback/id379866261?mt=8">Hollaback!</a> - app to help provide proof that street harassment is a serious problem warranting a serious response from policymakers</li>
 <li><a href="http://www.safenightapp.org/">SafeNight</a> - app that alerts individual donors to fund hotel rooms when local domestic violence shelters are full</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.appriss.vinemobile">VINEmobile</a> - app that allows victims to register for timely and reliable information regarding the custody status of offenders 24 hours a day</li>
-<li><a href="https://itunes.apple.com/us/app/stopastalker/id645238415?mt=8&ign-mpt=uo%3D4%253E">StopaStalker</a> - app that lets user collect information about their potential stalker and and report it to the authorities</li>
 <li><a href="https://play.google.com/store/apps/details?id=org.gwennetwork.mobile&hl=en">GWEN Alert</a> - a personal safety app to aid users in getting immediate help in an emergency</li>
 <li><a href="https://guardianproject.info/apps/camerav">Camera V</a> - app which captures and shares verifiable photos and video proof on a smartphone or tablet, all the while keeping it entirely secure and private</li>
 <li><a href="https://www.wickr.com/">Wickr</a> - messenger app which lets the user send encrypted text messages, videos, and photos from their smartphones</li>